Call Northside 777: Critical response

-"By far the best documentary-style movie yet...
-Hands down the most expert, informative, gripping, and develops the most substantial audience rooting interest of them all"---AGER, PM.
+Cecelia Ager of PM praised the film as "By far the best documentary-style movie yet...
+Hands down the most expert, informative, gripping, and develops the most substantial audience rooting interest of them all."

 Critic James Agee writing in The Nation in 1948 characterized it as "A rather dogged but otherwise competent fact-fiction movie; good camera work on Chicago slums: intelligent use of natural sound.
 Next to Boomerang! the best, so far, of its kind."

 Leslie Halliwell gave it two of four stars: "Overlong semi-documentary crime thriller based on a real case.
 Acting and detail excellent, but the sharp edge of Boomerang! is missing."

+On the review aggregator website Rotten Tomatoes, 81% of 21 critics' reviews are positive.
 In 2005, the Onion AV Club Review argued that the film may not be a true film noir, but is good nonetheless: "Outstanding location shooting and Stewart's driven performance turn a sober film into a vibrant, exciting one, even though the hero and the jailbird he champions are really too noble for noir."

 The website DVD Verdict made the case in 2006 that the lead actor may be the best reason to see the film: "Its value exists mainly in Stewart's finely drawn characterization of a cynical man with a nagging conscience."